Request Network Token Sale Smart Contract Security Audit Summary

 We’re thrilled to have formed a partnership with Request.Network.
 Not only are we excited about their project, Etienne (CTO) and Vincent (lead developer) are great blockchain visionaries who share our belief in the future of the blockchain to improve people’s lives.

 About Request Network

 Request is a decentralized network that allows anyone to initiate a payment (a Request Invoice) for which the recipient can pay in a secure way.
 All of the information is stored in a decentralized authentic ledger.
 This results in cheaper, easier, and more secure payments, and it allows for a wide range of automation possibilities.
 Request integrates a general ledger (in the accounting sense of the term), designed to support 100% of global transactions, regardless of currency, legislation or language.
 Request can be seen as a layer on top of Ethereum, which allows requests for payments that satisfy a legal framework.
 Please see the Request Network whitepaper for more.

-The Quantstamp protocol solves the smart contract security problem by creating a scalable and cost-effective system to audit all smart contracts on the Ethereum network.
+The Quantstamp protocol solves the smart contract security problem by creating a scalable and cost-effective decentralized system to audit all smart contracts on the Ethereum network.
 Over time, we anticipate every Ethereum smart contract to use the Quantstamp protocol to perform a security audit.l.
 The protocol consists of two parts: 1.)
 An automated and upgradeable software verification system that checks Solidity programs.
 The conflict-driven distributed SAT solver requires a large amount of computing power, but will be able to catch increasingly sophisticated attacks over time.
 And 2.)
-An automated bounty payout system that rewards human participants for finding errors in smart contracts.
+An automated open source bounty payout system that rewards human participants for finding errors in smart contracts.
 The purpose of this system is to bridge the gap while moving toward the goal of full automation.
 Check out our website www.quantstamp.com to learn more.